w-frank/w-frank.github.io/content/pages/about.md

 Title: About

 My name is Will.
-I'm a professional engineer, designer, and writer currently based in Oxford, UK.
-My particular interests are digital signal processing, audio, renewable energy, and agricultral technology.
+I'm an engineer, designer, and writer currently based in Oxford, UK.
+My particular interests span digital signal processing, audio, renewable energy, and agricultural technology.

 I can offer a range of skills and services: